calvinfeng/MegaPx/README.md

 - [x] The form has input field: title, description, latitude, longitude (through clicking), and selected file.
 - [x] Instead of using modal form, this should be its own route
-- [ ] There are submit, cancel, and home buttons
+- [x] There are submit, cancel, and home buttons
-- [ ] There is a mini map for location tagging
+- [x] There is a mini map for location tagging

 ### Phase 6: Profile & Photo Management (2 Days)
 **objectve:**
-- Allow users to upload photos, using Cloudinary's plugin
-- Allow users to visit their own profile page
+- [x] Allow users to visit their "My Photos" page which will enable them to edit/delete their own photos
-- Within the profile page, users can select and edit/delete their photos
-- Enable avatar, users can upload and change their avatar
+- [ ] Add extra column in Users table (backend) for avatar URL
+- [ ] Display user avatar in the upper right hand corner of the app
+- [ ] Clicking the icon should create a dropdown menu
+- [ ] Photographer icon should be shown in the index item page

 ### Phase 7: Seed database (1 Day)
 **objective:**